SAP-samples/teched2022-AD280/exercises/ex2/ex2.4/readme.md

     ![Select the HTML5 tile](3a-select-HTML5-tile.png)

-4. You'll see that your `Suppliers` app that you've just created in SAP Business Application Studio, already exists in this provider.
+4. You'll see that your `Hello World` app that you've just created in SAP Business Application Studio, already exists in this provider.
 Select it and click **+ Add to My Content**.

     !![Add app to My Content](4-add-app-my-content.png)